Find ways to extract DNA in your kitchen to learn about the way living things evolve on the earth

 Some of those flies over your fruit bowl may be mutants: flies with altered genetic codes.
 Collect some and look at them under a microscope.
 See if you can find any like these flies here.

-Multimedia site from the Howard Hughes Medical Institute.
-Site has lots of lectures and illustrated presentations available as movies online.
+A multimedia site from the Howard Hughes Medical Institute.
+This site has lots of lectures and illustrated presentations available as movies online.
 For high school or older.

 How did we and our very distant cousins come to look so different and develop so many different ways of getting along in the world?
 A century ago, researchers began to answer that question with the help of a science called genetics.
 National Institutes of Health.